Philip95/fhtsfr/sfr/sfr/database.md

 because recipes always look the same.
 I don't expect a lot of different data structures, so I don't see the need of a NoSQL database, but even when I would need it, PostgreSQL support a bit of NoSQL features, which doesn't mean, that it is a NoSQL database or can replace it.
 Furthermore, PostgreSQL works smoothly with Spring Boot, since I just need to add the configuration.
+Also it can hanlde JSON and array values.